mriakil/MriAkil/README.md

 <h1 align="center">Hi, I'm Raisul Islam Akil</h1>
-<h3 align="center">A passionate frontend developer.
+<h3 align="center">A passionate developer.
 Currently I'm working on some projects to develop my portfolio.
 Keep a look at my profile and always feel free to express your opinion on my projects.
 I love to learn new things.</h3>

 - 📫 How to reach me **raisul.akil@gmail.com**